- You can use the Medicare Advantage trial period to test out a Medicare Advantage plan.

 During this time, you can buy a Medicare Advantage plan and keep it for up to 1 year.

-If you leave the plan during that year, you’ll be able to buy a Medigap plan without medical underwriting.
-You won’t have to worry about being denied a Medigap policy or being charged a high rate.
+If you leave the plan during that year, you can buy a Medigap plan without medical underwriting.
+You won’t have to worry about being denied a Medigap policy or charged a high rate.

 You have the right to a Medicare Advantage trial period.
-The trial period gives you a year to try a Medicare Advantage (Part C) plan and see if it’s right for you.
+The trial period gives you 1 year to try a Medicare Advantage (Part C) plan and see if it’s right for you.

-If you decide it’s not, you can switch back to original Medicare (parts A and B) and purchase a Medigap plan.
+If you decide that it’s not, you can switch back to Original Medicare (parts A and B) and purchase a Medigap plan.
 Medigap is also known as Medicare supplement insurance.

 Two different situations will allow you to have a trial period:

-- You enroll in a Medicare Advantage plan when you’re first eligible for Medicare.
-If you leave the plan within 12 months, you’ll be able to purchase any Medigap plan available in your area without medical underwriting.
+If you enroll in a Medicare Advantage plan when you’re first eligible for Medicare but leave the plan within 12 months, you can purchase any Medigap plan available in your area without medical underwriting.

 For example, let’s say you didn’t enroll in Medigap when you first became eligible for Medicare.
 Years later, you want to purchase a Medigap plan.
-You’ve been diagnosed with congestive heart failure (CHF) and diabetes.
-You might be denied a plan or offered only plans with very high premium rates.
+If you’ve been diagnosed with congestive heart failure (CHF) or diabetes, for example, you might be denied a plan or offered only plans with very high premium rates.

 However, let’s say you did choose to purchase a Medigap plan during your initial enrollment.
-You’d be guaranteed a policy and a good rate.
-Your diagnosis of CHF and diabetes wouldn’t disqualify you.
+You’d be guaranteed a policy and a good rate, and your diagnosis of CHF and diabetes wouldn’t disqualify you.

 However, if you stay in your Medicare Advantage plan for 2 years and then try to switch back, you’ll have to wait for open enrollment.
 Plus, you might be denied the option to purchase your old plan — or any Medigap plan at all.